sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 excerpt: Heavily influenced by the medical model, we tend to conceptulize patient improvement as symptom reduction.
 The less symptoms a person has, the happier they should be.
 However, there are certainly many different aspects to patient perceived satisfaction and improvement.
 Let's use simple data analytic techniques to decompose patient perspectives.
 ---

-## Which Types of Treatment Outcomes
-## Contributes to Patient Perceived Overall Satisfaction and Improvement in Psychiatry
+## What Types of Treatment Outcomes\n Contributes to Patient Perceived Overall Satisfaction and Improvement in Psychiatry

 Heavily influenced by the medical model, we tend to conceptulize patient improvement as <i> symptom reduction </i>.